 Form alerts and errors

-• Use form errors and alerts to concisely explain to users how to fix issues that prevent them from completing the form.
+- Use form errors and alerts to concisely explain to users how to fix issues that prevent them from completing the form.
 Follow color contrast requirements with these alerts and errors.

-• When a field has an error, change the form field's border to another color.
+- When a field has an error, change the form field's border to another color.
 Red is recommended because it's universally understandable as an error in a form.
 In addition to a color change, another differentiator should be added to form fields when they receive errors.
 This could include an error icon within the field or to the left of the error message.

 Further reading on forms:

 As designers and developers, we can help make the world more accessible to our users.
 Half the battle is knowing what needs you should be designing for, and the other half is applying the design during development with the best practices and requirements we've discussed.
-Let's start today by taking a closer look at our work and finding opportunities to make it more accessible, more usable, and more inclusive for everyone.
+Let's start today by taking a closer look at our work and identifying opportunities to make it more accessible, usable, and inclusive for everyone.